aathifpm/PaperBrain/README.md

-# MinimalRAG - Lightweight NotebookLM Clone
+# 📚 PaperBrain - Your documents, AI-powered answers

-A minimal Retrieval-Augmented Generation (RAG) chatbot that lets you upload documents and ask questions about them.
+A powerful Retrieval-Augmented Generation (RAG) chatbot that lets you upload documents and get AI-powered answers to your questions.

 ## Features